tocttou/hacker-blog/donations.md

 ---

 One of the ways to do good is to give money to effective charities.
 Since I'm advocating this, below is a public record of my donations.
-I aim to donate at least 10% of my income; I fell short in 2019 because I forgot to account for income received as housing.
-I plan on donating >15% of my income in 2020 to compensate.

 "Income" shows my "adjusted gross income" as reported on various US tax forms.